 The fund is an actively-managed fund.
 Actively-managed refers to a fund in which the fund manager takes active, independent investment decisions with the objective of exceeding the returns of the benchmark index over the long term.
-The fund's benchmark index is Solactive SEK Short IG Credit Index.
+The fund's benchmark index is Solactive ISS ESG Screened Euro IG Corporate Bond Index.
 The benchmark index is relevant as it reflects the fund's investment universe as described in the fund's investment focus.

-The fund is a corporate bond fund, whereby the fund manager takes active positions in the fixed income market for the purpose of generating higher returns than the fund's benchmark index.
-The fund management is based partly on an ongoing assessment of the financial and macroeconomic conditions as well as on credit market and company analyses.
+The fund is a fixed income fund, whereby the fund manager takes active positions in the fixed income market for the purpose of generating higher returns than the fund's benchmark index.
+The fund management is based on an ongoing assessment of the financial and macroeconomic conditions and results in a strategic and tactical investment focus.
 If the fund manager believes market rates will be falling, a longer fixed interest period will be selected and conversely, a shorter fixed interest period will be chosen if market rates are expected to rise.
-When selecting bonds for the fund, the fund manager takes into account and makes an assessment of the company's credit worthiness, sustainability risks, the bond's duration and price, as well as the covariation with the other holdings.
 The positions can also take advantage of the changes in the difference between market rates with various durations or between various issuers.
 The fund invests in financial instruments irrespective of whether or not these are included in the benchmark index.